What a Cajun Eats in Italy in a Week

 Day Three

 Travel day!
 We ventured out of our hotel looking for a "locals" breakfast.
-We made our way to a local supermarket to purchase wine for our train journey and inside we found a cafe in the market.
-We ordered capuccino and amazing sandwiches, smoked salmon and Italian meats.
+We made our way to a local supermarket to purchase wine for our train journey and inside we found a cafe in the supermarket.
+We ordered capuccino and amazing sandwiches with smoked salmon and Italian meats.

 Fun Fact: Did you know that it is frowned upon to order cappucino after 11:00 am in Italy?
-Most Italians drink wine with lunch and an espresso after.
+Most Italians drink wine with lunch and an espresso after lunch.

 The journey in a car would have taken 4 hours but it was only took 2 hours on the train.
 See video above.